rynbrd/r51-ecu/docs/climate.md

 climate zone.
 Values are 0 when climate unit is off and from 60 to 90F when on.

-_TODO: Determine Celcsius temperature range._
+_TODO: Determine Celsius temperature range._

 _Byte 5: Passenger Temperature_